BOberreither/INTRO/README.md

 ## What's next?
 The ontology is a work in progress.
 Pending work includes:
-- further alignment with relevant ontologies (CiTO for the classification of scholarly citation acts, FRBRoo for bibliographical data; CIDOC, DoCO etc.);
+- further alignment with relevant ontologies;
 - testing, refining and expanding the ontology in the course of one or more case studies
-- looking into possible alignment with TEI-Standards

 Feedback is welcome! - Bernhard.Oberreither@univie.ac.at